logo

 A Living Room on Wheels

-Now, let’s talk about the interior.
-Ora Ïto wanted it to feel like a living room, and he’s nailed it.
-It’s got fuzzy materials and a vibe straight out of the 1950s, back when people thought of the future as a place with lots of shiny surfaces and absolutely no practicality.
-Sit inside, and you’re not in a car—you’re in a time machine with a touch of mid-century modern chic.
+Inside, Ora Ïto’s vision really comes to life.
+The goal?
+To make the interior feel like a living room—and he absolutely nailed it.
+Picture this: fuzzy materials and a vibe straight out of the 1950s, when people thought the future would be all about shiny surfaces and zero practicality.
+You don’t sit in this car; you step into a time machine with a touch of mid-century modern chic.

-And get this: it doesn’t even smell like a car.
-It smells like a living room.
+And here’s the kicker: it doesn’t even smell like a car.
+Seriously, it smells like a living room.
 No petrol, no leather—just a comforting whiff of nostalgia.
-It’s weird, but I’d wager it’s also brilliant.
+Weird?
+Maybe.
+But it’s also kind of brilliant.
+I mean, who doesn't want their car to smell like they’re living the dream?

 cover-image